YazidKurdi/blog/content/posts/Myfirstblog.md

 decided to re-ignite my interest in data science from my previous work.
 I had zero experience in coding and moderate statistical knowledge.

-Since I have stopped working I built an 8 hour schedule per day rule of studying R and I stuck to it, I tried to learn everything, even if I did not fully absorb the material I would power through, it will be frustrating but it will be worth it when the "light bulb" in your head switches on and you start understanding the topic better.
+Since I have stopped working I built an 8 hour schedule per day rule of studying R and I stuck to it, I tried to learn everything, even if I did not fully absorb the material I would power through, however frustrating it might be, it will be worth it when the "light bulb" in your head switches on , and you start understanding the topic better.

 By no means this was easy, but having a thought out workflow makes it less hard.
 In no particular order, these methods aided in my journey in becoming a data scientist.